mssmmnk/mssmmnk/README.md

 Hey, I am Marina :)
 Welcome to my github repository.
 Here you will find small personal projects and study notes.

-I studied biological sciences and from the beginning of my course I was interested in informatics and data science, and that was my gateway to the tech universe.
+I'm a biologist who works with technology as a Software/Software Architecture Consultant in Germany and here I show some of my personal projects.

-Currently I work as a Software Consultant.
 My main interests are:

 -Cloud computing